Income tax Dates

 - different parts of a sale and how they are treated tax-wise

-- potential issues that can come up.
+- potential issues that may be relevant.

 - fixed assets like manufacturing machinery, vehicles or equipment